liquidat/ansible-demo-notes/README.md

 - ansible environment, can call all modules
 - features tab completion

+### ansible-lint
+- can be used to verify playbooks

 ### CLI details
 - `--list-tags` - show all available tags
 - `--list-hosts` - list all hosts which would be affected
 - `--syntax-check` - check if the syntax is right after all
 - `--list-tasks` - list all tasks

-### blocks
-- block, rescue, always
-- can be used to group sets of tasks
-- also error/exception handling

 ### lookup
 - can look up generic data from generic sources